 How Much You Use

 The more cocaine you consume, the longer it will stay in your system.
 The detection for cocaine use increases with the amount or how many times you consume it within a period of time.
 For a high dose, cocaine can stay in your system for up to a month.
+No matter the number of doses, seeking sober help is necessary.

 How Often You Use It